 Her GP had tested her thyroid and full blood count -- both within range -- and offered a low-dose SSRI for mood.
 Her blood glucose was 5.8 mmol/L, nudging toward the prediabetic threshold.
 Nobody had asked about her diet in any detail.
 Nobody had explained the hormonal mechanics of what was happening.
 Nobody had connected the wine she drank most evenings -- "just two glasses, everyone does" -- to the very symptoms disrupting her life.

 Sarah's story is not unusual.
-It is, in fact, the norm.
-Approximately three-quarters of women going through the menopausal transition experience symptoms, a quarter describe them as severe, and a third endure them for years beyond their final period (British Menopause Society, 2026).
-The question is not whether perimenopause causes suffering -- it plainly does -- but whether we are offering women the full toolkit, or merely handing them a prescription and an apology.
+Approximately three-quarters of women going through the menopausal transition experience symptoms, roughly a quarter describe them as severe, and evidence suggests that a third endure them for years beyond their final period.

 Perimenopause is the transitional phase preceding menopause, defined by the Stages of Reproductive Aging Workshop (STRAW+10) as the period during which menstrual cycle variability increases and reproductive hormone levels fluctuate erratically (Harlow et al., 2012).
 The STRAW+10 system divides this transition into an early stage (cycle length variation of seven or more days) and a late stage (episodes of amenorrhoea lasting sixty or more days).
 Menopause itself is diagnosed retrospectively after twelve consecutive months of amenorrhoea.